 A student with a disability who thinks they may need an accommodation to access a campus program, activity, or service should contact SASS at email@example.com to set up a time to meet with the director or associate director to discuss specific needs.
 While advance notice is required to review documentation, evaluate accommodation requests and provide notice or arrangements for any accommodation, arrangements for interim support services can be made.

 Kenyon accepts documentation as valid if the date of the testing is within three to five years from the time of college enrollment.
 A copy of the student's high school 504 Transition plan is helpful; however, typically it will not qualify as complete documentation of the disability.
 SASS will review the documentation and identify on a case-by-case basis a range of reasonable accommodations based on documentation provided.
 No student should delay in meeting with SASS out of concern for not having appropriate paperwork.
-For more information, please download the documentation guidelines.
+For more information, please Documentation guidelines.

-SASS strongly encourages students to take advantage of additional campus resources.
-These services are not considered accommodations for students with disabilities but are available to all students across campus to promote academic success.
+available to all students across campus to promote academic success.
 These resources include, but are not limited to:

 Faculty office hours

-The Peer Tutoring Program (SASS)
+The Peer Tutoring Program (SASS, Peirce, Rm 315))